 There are certain workplace benefits employees have come to expect over the years — things like subsidized health insurance, paid time off and 401(k) plans with matching dollars.
 But most workers don't expect their employers to go so far as to cover their student loans.

 Still, it's an extremely welcome perk for those who had to borrow money to attend college, and it's one that more companies perhaps ought to consider.
-According to Gradifi, 45 percent of employees claim they'd choose student loan repayment over any other workplace benefit, including retirement plan contributions.
-And 90 percent say that a student loan repayment benefit would positively impact their decision to accept a job offer, recommend an employer to an applicant or stay at a current job.
+According to Gradifi, 45% of employees claim they'd choose student loan repayment over any other workplace benefit, including retirement plan contributions.
+And 90% say that a student loan repayment benefit would positively impact their decision to accept a job offer, recommend an employer to an applicant or stay at a current job.

-And that's something employers should pay attention to, because while most companies do indeed offer perks like vacation days, health coverage and retirement dollars, very few are willing to help ease the burden of student loans.
-In fact, only about 4 percent of employers offer student loan repayment despite the fact that so many workers are seemingly desperate for it.
+That's something employers should pay attention to, because while most companies do indeed offer perks like vacation days, health coverage and retirement dollars, very few are willing to help ease the burden of student loans.
+In fact, only about 4% of employers offer student loan repayment despite the fact that so many workers are seemingly desperate for it.

 Of course, for some companies, it's a matter of budgetary restrictions.
 It's hard enough providing the core set of benefits workers come to expect without having to worry about helping employees pay off their college debt.
 Furthermore, since different workers carry varying levels of debt, it's a program that would need to be heavily researched to determine what level of repayment would actually make a dent in talent attraction and employee retention.